BE READY. APPLY NOW.

 To be accepted as a Limestone student, we need some information in addition to your completed application.
 Check below to determine what admissions requirements apply to you.

-Limestone College is committed to the liberal arts and sciences and to educating men and women for leadership, service, and professional responsibility in the twenty-first century.
+Limestone University is committed to the liberal arts and sciences and to educating men and women for leadership, service, and professional responsibility in the twenty-first century.
 Those individuals who will become tomorrow’s leaders, who will render meaningful service, and who will enjoy professional fulfillment in the next century will have prepared themselves to be lifelong learners.
 Apply today and see what extraordinary opportunities await!